Austin’s edtech startup Aceable adds another $50 million for accelerated expansion – TechCrunch

 It’s possible that Aceable could exist along a continuum with some of these other platforms, or serve communities that aren’t addressed by the current options on the market.

-As the company notes, one in four working professionals takes license and certification training a year — and these classes are often the gatekeeper to greater financial success.
+As the company notes, one in four working professionals takes license and certification training — and these classes are often the gatekeeper to greater financial success.

-“We are big believers in Aceable’s mission and their long track record of success in developing mobile-first education technology,” said John Block, Partner at HGGC.
+“We are big believers in Aceable’s mission and their long track record of success in developing mobile-first education technology,” said John Block, partner at HGGC.
 “Our investment reinforces our confidence in the team and will allow Aceable to grow to the next level while helping people achieve the life they want through continuing education.”

-Aceable now counts more than 2,200 hours of educational content on its platform, which have been used to train 13 million students across 36 states.
+Aceable now counts more than 2,200 hours of educational content on its platform, which has been used to train 13 million students across 36 states.
 The company was first spun up from the Capital Factory accelerator program and has raised its cash from investors including Sageview Capital, Silverton Partners, Floodgate Fund, Next Coast Venture Partners, Wildcat VC, Nextgen Partners and now HGGC.